tonyp7/esp32-wifi-manager/README.md

 * Use event callbacks
 * Modify esp32-wifi-manager code directly to fit your needs

 **Event callbacks** are the cleanest way to use the wifi manager and that's the recommended way to do it.
-A typical use-case would be to get notified when wifi manager finally gets a connection an access point.
+A typical use-case would be to get notified when wifi manager finally gets a connection to an access point.
 In order to do this you can simply define a callback function:

 ```c
 void cb_connection_ok(void *pvParameter){